The European Union's Four Speeds of Enlargement and Membership

 November 14, 2002

 Pomp and circumstance often disguise a sore lack of substance.
-The three days summit of the Central European Initiative is no exception.
-Held in Macedonia's drab capital, Skopje, the delegates including the odd chief of state, discussed their economies in what was presumptuously dubbed by them the "small Davos", after the larger and far more important annual get together in Switzerland.
+The summits of the Central European Initiative are no exception.
+In Novemver 2002, one such conclave was held in Macedonia's drab capital, Skopje, the delegates including the odd chief of state.
+The congregants discussed their economies in what was presumptuously dubbed by them the "small Davos", after the larger and far more important annual get together in Switzerland.

 Yet the whole exercise rests on a series of politically correct confabulations.
 To start with, Macedonia, the host, as well as Albania, Bulgaria, Romania, Ukraine and other east European backwaters hardly qualify for the title "central European".
 Mitteleuropa is not merely a geographical designation which excludes all but two or three of the participants.
 It is also a historical, cultural, and social entity which comprises the territories of the erstwhile German and, especially, Austro-Hungarian (Habsburg) empires.